ticketbase/help.ticketbase.com/articles/ticket-fees.md

 As soon as the transaction takes place, Ticketbase already takes the flat fee, and transfers the payment to the organizer's [account].

+Ticketbase does not charge anything else apart from the small, flat fee per ticket.

 The organizer may opt to absorb the ticket fees or let the customers shoulder them.